(210) 529-3000

 The Permian Basin, which spreads across West Texas and New Mexico, is the United States’ largest shale oil region, producing more than 5 million barrels per day—nearly half of the nation’s total production.
 The U.S. Energy Information Administration expects that output to increase even more in the next few years, up to 5.7 million barrels per day by 2023.

+Historically, the rates of car crashes in Texas have strongly correlated with oil and gas prices, particularly in and around oil fields.
 Increased oil and gas production contributes to Texas car crashes in many ways, including the following:

 • Heavier truck traffic as 18-wheelers carry crude, machinery, sand, water, and other supplies to and from the fields.